 - Trevor Noah, November 30, 2015: "Ah, Black Friday.
 Or, as we call it back in Africa, Friday."

 - In CSI: Miami one case involved the murder of a man at a high-school reunion.
 It turned out the killer was a victim of the man's bullying, his entire body was wrapped with duct tape, including his mouth and was stuffed in a locker.
 The incident left permanent physical scars all over his body, as well as mental, though the killer, when meeting up with the bully, calmly and politely asked for an apology, assuming he had matured into a nicer person.
 Not only did the bully refuse to apologize but he admitted he didn't even remember the incident at all, only giving a blunt "get over it".
 This threw the killer over the edge and knocked him dead with a wine bottle.

-- In Daredevil, when main character Matt Murdock is put face to face to his father's killer by Elektra, he is surprised when the man doesn't even remember who he is, and only does so after he hits the man in the face repeatedly, and outright tells him his father was a boxer.
+- In Daredevil, when Matt Murdock is put face to face to his father's killer thanks to Elektra, he is surprised when Roscoe Sweeney doesn't even remember who he is, and only does so after he hits Sweeney in the face repeatedly, and outright tells him his father was a boxer.